aaronblondeau/aaronblondeau_com/posts/may_2025/pocketbase_reactnative.md

 I have a bit of an obsession with finding the fastest way to launch apps.
 My goal is to be able to create fully functional MVP's and proofs of concept in less than a day.
 That means being able to spin up a backend and then implement a frontend as efficiently as possible.
 For the backend, [PocketBase](https://pocketbase.io/) has been my favorite lately.
 On the frontend I am still trying to find a winner.
 I like [Quasar](https://quasar.dev/) (VueJS + Capacitor) which is fantastic for web apps, but falls a bit short for mobile apps.
 I've been eyeing React Native lately especially since Expo offers a ton of great plugins like [Location](https://docs.expo.dev/versions/latest/sdk/location/) and also supports [remote updates](https://docs.expo.dev/versions/latest/sdk/updates/).

 Unfortunately I fell well short of being able to create a basic app in less than a day with these two.
-After clearing one big roadblock, however, I think you'll be able to move much quicker than I did on my first attempt.
+After clearing a few roadblocks, however, I think you'll be able to move much quicker than I did on my first attempt.

 ## Broken File Attachments